 Reference Market-makers.
 The definition of “Reference Market-makers” in Section 14 is hereby amended by deleting clause (b) thereof.

 Definitions; Inconsistency.
 This Agreement, each Confirmation, and each Transaction are subject to the 1991 ISDA Definitions, as such definitions may be amended, supplemented, replaced or modified from time to time (collectively, the “Definitions”), each as published by the International Swaps and Derivatives Association, Inc. (“ISDA”), and will be governed in all respects by the Definitions (except that any references to “Swap Transactions” in the Definitions will be deemed to be references to “Transactions”).
 The Definitions are incorporated by reference in, and made part of, this Agreement and each relevant Confirmation as if set forth in full in this Agreement and such Confirmation.
-In the event of any inconsistency between any of the following documents, the relevant document first listed below shall govern: (i) with respect to a specific Transaction, first, any recordings of telephone conversations pursuant to Section 5(f) of this Schedule relating to such Transaction, and, second, the written Confirmation thereof, provided, however, that such a recording shall only govern with respect either to a Transaction as to which a Confirmation has not been signed by the parties, or a Transaction as to which the signed Confirmation does not definitively address a term that is addressed by the recording; (ii) the Schedule; (iii) the 1991 Definitions and the Commodity Definitions; provided, however, with respect to Commodity Transactions, to the extent that there is any inconsistency between the 1991 Definitions and the Commodity Definitions, the Commodity Definitions shall prevail; and (iv) the printed form of ISDA Master Agreement.
-However, in respect of a Transaction that is a commodity swap, commodity option or other similar commodity transaction (each a "Commodity Transaction"), in the event of any inconsistency between the 1991 Definitions and the Commodity Definitions, the Commodity Definitions shall govern.
+In the event of any inconsistency between any of the following documents, the relevant document first listed below shall govern: (i) a Confirmation for the purpose of the relevant Transaction; (ii) the Schedule; (iii) the 1991 Definitions and the Commodity Definitions; provided, however, with respect to a commodity swap, commodity option or other similar commodity Transaction (each a "Commodity Transaction"), to the extent that there is any inconsistency between the 1991 Definitions and the Commodity Definitions (as defined below), the Commodity Definitions shall prevail; and (iv) the printed form of ISDA Master Agreement.

 Procedures for Entering into Transactions.
 The parties hereby amend Section 9(e)(ii) by adding the following sentences at the end thereof: “On or promptly following the Trade Date of a Transaction, Party A will send to Party B a Confirmation.
 Party B will promptly thereafter confirm the accuracy of, or request the correction of, such Confirmation.
 If any dispute shall arise as to whether an error exists in a Confirmation, the parties shall in good faith make reasonable efforts to resolve the dispute.
-If Party B fails to accept or dispute the Confirmation in the manner set forth above within thirty (30) days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
+If Party B fails to accept or dispute the Confirmation in the manner set forth above within five (5) Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
 The requirement of this Section and elsewhere in this Agreement that the parties exchange Confirmations shall for all purposes be deemed satisfied by a Confirmation sent and an acknowledgment deemed given as provided herein.”

 Recording.
-Each party consents to the monitoring or recording from time to time by the other party of any communications between the trading and marketing personnel of the parties relating to this Agreement or any potential Transaction, waives any further notice of such monitoring or recording, agrees to give notice to and obtain any necessary consent from such employees with respect to such monitoring or recording and agrees that any such recording may be submitted in evidence in any proceeding relating to this Agreement (and the parties hereby waive any evidentiary objections thereto including without limitation those under the statute of frauds, hearsay rule or best evidence rule).
+Each party consents to the monitoring or recording at any time and from time to time by the other party of any and all communications between the trading and marketing personnel of the parties relating to this Agreement or any potential Transaction and waives any further notice of such monitoring or recording.